syseleven/grav-docs-syseleven-stack/pages/02.Documentation/02.compute/default.en.md

 ### L1 to M1 migration

 It is currently **not** possible to migrate any L1 flavor to M1 flavors.
-This is a limitation cause by OpenStack in regards to LVM which is used for the local storage flavors.
+This is a limitation caused by OpenStack in regards to LVM which is used for local storage.

 If you require a resize the fastest solution is to build a new instance and migrate the required data (if any) via network.